opentofu/opentofu/internal/ipaddr/README.md

 incorrect results, and thus it's a potential security concern.
 For more information, see [Go issue #30999](https://golang.org/issue/30999).

-After careful consideration, it was concluded that OpenTF's use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard
+After careful consideration, it was concluded that OpenTofu's use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard